 “I need to get stronger,” she told her friend, Kerry, “but I’m not ready to invest in a bunch of weights.
-I don’t really have room for them.”
+I don’t have room for them.”

 Denise is right to be looking into adding some strength training to her routine.
 Scientists are discovering that resistance training can be just as important to our long-term health and wellness as aerobic exercise.

-What are Bodyweight Exercises?
+What Are Bodyweight Exercises?

-Bodyweight exercises are just what they sound like—strength-building exercises in which you use your bodyweight as your resistance tool.
+Bodyweight exercises are just what they sound like — strength-building exercises in which you use your bodyweight as your resistance tool.
 You don’t need free weights or machines, only your own body and gravity.
-(These exercises wouldn’t work on the moon, for instance.)
+These exercises wouldn’t work on the moon, for instance.

-Typical movements in any bodyweight exercise include pushing, pulling, bending, balancing, twisting, and squatting.
+Typical movements in any bodyweight exercise include pushing, pulling, bending, balancing, twisting and squatting.
 The movements are meant to strain your muscles, so they have to work to get you where you want to go.

-With bodyweight exercises, you can work your arms, legs, glutes, shoulders, core muscles, back muscles, and more.
+With bodyweight exercises, you can work your arms, legs, glutes, shoulders, core muscles, back muscles and more.
 In addition, because of how they work, they also challenge your balance and flexibility as well as your strength.

 7 Benefits of Bodyweight Exercises

 If you don’t have a weight room in your home, and you’re finding it tough to get out to the gym, bodyweight exercises can be a good alternative.
-But even if you’re a regular gym rat, you can benefit from a bodyweight workout.
+However, even if you’re a regular gym rat, you can benefit from a bodyweight workout.
 Below are seven reasons why.

 If you want to see fast results, bodyweight exercises may be the way to go.
 Particularly those that involve “plyometrics” can be very efficient at helping you get stronger, faster.
 Plyometrics, also called “jump training,” are those types of bodyweight exercises that involve jumping and hopping and other types of explosive movements.

-When you do bodyweight exercises, you can move quickly from one exercise to the next, because you don’t have to go to one machine and then get off and set up another.
+When you do bodyweight exercises, you can move quickly from one exercise to the next because you don’t have to go to one machine, and then get off and set up another.
 That means you can keep your heart rate up and further challenge your muscles.
-This is similar to high-intensity interval training, and can produce both strength gains and weight loss more efficiently than just aerobic or strength training alone.
+This is similar to high-intensity interval training and can produce both strength gains and weight loss more efficiently than just aerobic or strength training alone.

 Researchers reported in 2016 that participants who combined high-interval training with regular gym training improved their strength and cardiorespiratory fitness levels more than those who performed gym training alone.

-If you’ve reached a certain level in your fitness training, you may worry that bodyweight exercises won’t be enough for you, but think again.
-These exercises can be easily modified to challenge you.
+If you’ve reached a certain level in your fitness training, you may worry that bodyweight exercises won’t be enough for you but think again.
+These exercises can be modified easily to challenge you.
 Simple ways to change them up include: